ssec/polar2grid/doc/source/utilscripts.rst

 Example:
-The following example shows how you would overlay the VIIRS Active Fire AFMOD resolution Fire Confidence Percentage GeoTIFF imag  on top of a VIIRS Day/Night Band GeoTIFF image.
+The following example shows how you would overlay the VIIRS Active Fire AFMOD resolution Fire Confidence Percentage GeoTIFF image on top of a VIIRS Day/Night Band GeoTIFF image.

 .. code-block:: bash